MY LINOCUT PROCESS

 I always mount my lino.
 It needn't be anything fancy as long as it doesn't move when being cleaned.
 I use 2mm mdf picture backing board and strong double sided carpet tape.
 This also protects the back of the lino and makes handling the lino (especially when inked) easier.

-After mounting I always smooth the lino surface with "fine" wet & dry, used wet with a rubbing block, gently rub until a creamy residue is created.
+After mounting I always smooth the lino surface with "fine" wet & dry (carborundum paper), used wet with a rubbing block, gently rub until a creamy residue is created.
 Be gentle, you are not sanding down a block of wood.
-This helps the ink to pass from the roller to the block, and the block to the paper as solidly as possible.
+When done this will help the ink to pass from the roller to the block, and the block to the paper as solidly as possible.

-When cleaning my block (after using water-washable inks) I never submerge the block in water.
+When I clean my block (I use water-washable inks) it's never submerged in water.
 All that is needed is a damp cloth, with maybe a touch of washing liquid.
 The block need go nowhere near water.

-Even if it's a single colour linocut I set it up as if it is a reduction or multiblock.
+Even if it's a single colour linocut I set up the block as if it is a reduction or multiblock (see below).
 This then gives me a little flexibility if I do want to add more blocks later.

 Registering block and paper